Axel-Jacobsen/advenofcode2021/README.md

 but...

-Ignore mathin' and just do some map reducin'
+Ignore mathin' and just do some map reducin'.
+There is probably a cleaner way to do this that relies on math, but since the system is nonlinear (due to the $\mid \cdot \mid$), it is tricky, and I am not aware of the method.
+The map is pretty quick.

 ```julia